Position: Principal Research Scientist, Measurement Standards Laboratory. Field: Electrical metrology.

 One of the things he likes about working as a metrologist is that it is a very collaborative field.
 Successful trading of products requires both the buyer and seller to agree on what exactly is being bought and sold, and this requires agreement on the measurements that define such things as how much, how pure, whether it fits and so on, so metrologists from different nations need to work together.
 Laurie serves on the Consultative Committee for Electricity and Magnetism that meets in Paris every 2 years to discuss how to improve the electrical side of the SI system.

-In his spare time, Laurie dabbles with the uncertainties of golf and enjoys spending time with his family (he now has two grand-daughters) and his local church community.
+In his spare time, Laurie dabbles with the uncertainties of golf and enjoys spending time with his family and his local church community.